 But the actual probability of a person’s height being some value h metres is simply the total number of persons whose height is h metres divided by the total number of people.
 For some heights, the value may be zero.
-But it’s quite obvious that that it can’t be zero for every height.
+But it’s quite obvious that it can’t be zero for every height.

 The discrepancy is simply the result of the difference between the mathematical model and the actual real world situation.
 Such mathematical models are used because they give a very good approximation to certain real world situations, and because they are convenient - but they are not perfect reflections of real world situations.
 A commonly used distribution equation is the Gaussian normal distribution equation, which is commonly represented in graphical form as a bell curve.

 The equation of itself says nothing about probability, but it can be applied as a model that gives a reasonable approximation to certain real world situations.
 It is simply an equation which defines a curve; for any given situation, it has two fixed parameters and a free variable which is the x in the graph.
 For the case of human height, the x can be used to represent the height, but note that the y in the graph does not represent a probability value.
 The calculation of the integral (the area below the curve) between two height values gives a value that is a good approximation to the real world probability of selecting at random a human whose height lies between those values.
 The equation is such that the total area under the curve is 1.